 Corporate Heros: Psychological capital and performance improvement

-Just as organizations benefit from a healthy stash of financial capital, human performance is enhanced by reserves of psychological capital (PsyCap) that supply the strength and capability to carry on, even when things are tough.
-A spin-off the positive psychology movement (see Positive Psychology: Shifting from what’s wrong to what’s right), PsyCap is defined as an individual’s strength, perceptions, attitudes toward work, and general outlook on life (Luthans, Youssef, et al., 2007) and consists of four capacities (HERO): hope, efficacy, resilience, and optimism.
+Just as organizations benefit from a healthy stash of financial capital, human performance is enhanced by reserves of psychological capital (PsyCap) that supply the strength and capability to carry on, even in tough times.
+A spin-off the positive psychology movement (see Positive Psychology: Shifting from what’s wrong to what’s right), PsyCap is defined as an individual’s strength, perceptions, attitudes toward work, and general outlook on life (Luthans, Youssef, et al., 2007) and consists of four capacities (HERO): hope, efficacy, resilience, and optimism, as outlined below:

 Hope.
-Individuals with hope are able to set goals, self-motivated to achieve goals and to change course as needed to determine alternate strategies for goal achievement (Snyder, 2000).
+Individuals with hope can set goals, self-motivated to achieve goals and to change course as needed to determine alternate strategies for goal achievement (Snyder, 2000).
 In an organizational setting, those higher in hope can use planning to predict obstacles and identify different ways to achieve their targeted goals.
-They are able to set goals, predict potential obstacles, and adjust their strategy as needed to continue toward goal achievement.
+They can set goals, predict potential obstacles, and adjust their strategy as needed to continue toward goal achievement.

 Psychological Capital and Performance

 Extensive research has proven the value of PsyCap in workplace performance.
-Research has shown that individuals high in PsyCap are also high performers, committed to the mission of their organization, and empowered.
+Research has shown that individuals high in PsyCap are also high performers, committed to the mission of their organization, and have a sense of empowerment.
 Given that PsyCap contributes to so many beneficial outcomes, how do we raise psychological capital when reserves are low?
 Two strategies that show promise are training and performance coaching.
 Because PsyCap is “state-like” it is open to development.
 Luthans, Avey & Patera (2008) increased PsyCap with a two-hour web-based training program.
-Coaching shows promise as a way to increase PsyCap and its components (Iverson, 2016).
+Coaching also shows promise as a way to increase PsyCap and its components (Iverson, 2016).

 Measuring Psychological Capital

-An added benefit of basing your HPI practice on PsyCap intervention are the valid and reliable instruments that are available to measure the construct.
-PsyCap is measured with the PsyCap Questionnaire (PCQ), developed and validated by Luthans, et. al. (2007).
+An added benefit of basing your HPI practice on PsyCap intervention is the availability of valid and reliable instruments to measure the construct.
+PsyCap is measured with the PsyCap Questionnaire (PCQ), developed and validated by Luthans, et al. (2007).
 The 24-item PCQ and a 12-item reduced version are available at Mind Garden.

 You may view the 24 questions of the PCQ in this handout.
 Scroll to Page 3 to see the questions.